If changes because of the COVID-19 response mean you can’t do your normal activities, it’s a great time to find something new.

 Legal: Arrest or fines

 Lower self esteem

 Tendency toward other addictive behaviors

-Teens these days are dealing with more now than probably any other time in history.
-Bullying, the pressures of social media, the distractions of technology, the stress to get ahead in school, at sports, everything—it all takes its toll.
-But for some teens, they have even more to face.
-Sexual, physical, or emotional abuse, neglect, homelessness, illness, or an adult in their life dealing with addiction problems are all forms of trauma.
-And the effects of these issues are real—especially if they aren’t addressed and even more so if they’re dealt with through alcohol or drugs.
-But there are ways to heal.
+Today’s teens are dealing with more than probably any other time in history.
+Bullying, the pressures of social media, the distractions of technology and the stress to get ahead in school and sports all take their toll.
+But some teens have even more to face.
+Sexual, physical or emotional abuse, neglect, food insecurity and homelessness, chronic illness or living with an adult who’s an addict are all forms of trauma.
+It’s important to address these issues and not turn to alcohol or drugs to deal with them.

 Feeling restless or jumpy